THE OUTDOOR KID HANDBOOK

 • Coming home:

-• Create a routine for charging the lights to make sure you the batteries run out
+• Create a routine for charging the lights to make sure the batteries don't run out

 • Set up a storage system for the gear at home so everything is easy to get to